-Daily maintenance programs are designed to keep equipment in peak condition and prevent failure including items such as lubrication, checking the fluids, and retightening bolts and screws.
+Daily maintenance programs are designed to keep equipment in peak condition and prevent failure including items such as lubrication and checking the fluids.
 Equipment maintenance programs are divided into periodic maintenance and preventive maintenance.
 Periodic maintenance is like when you change the oil on your car every 3,000 miles.
 All equipment has periodic needs, and should be checked on a regular schedule.
 Preventive maintenance is something you can do to prevent a piece of equipment from breaking down.